wethod/learning-center-source/content/finance/index.md

 A rating is composed by:

-* A 1 to 5 numberical value, expressed as an amount of stars (required)
+* A 1 to 5 numerical value, expressed as an amount of stars (required)
 * A project to which rating refers (required)
 * A comment to explain the rating value (not required)